 Cases in which an accused student, with the concurrence of the appropriate Student Attorney General, requests in writing a University Hearings Board because of significant disparities in age of the accused student and members of the student court, or significant inconvenience in scheduling an appearance before the student court due to geographic, family, occupational, or other circumstances.

-Cases in which a student charged under the Honor Code chooses to accept responsibility for his or her conduct and requests in writing an expedited hearing before the University Hearings Board rather than before an expedited hearing panel as described in Section F of Appendix C.
+Cases in which a student charged under the Honor Code chooses to accept responsibility for the conduct in question and requests in writing an expedited hearing before the University Hearings Board rather than before an expedited hearing panel as described in Section F of Appendix C.

 Cases involving alleged violations of the Honor Code that would fall within the authority of any student court that has ceased to exist or cannot or does not exercise its authority to hear the matter.